Unseenmocha/596E-Individual-Project/README.md

 ```bash
 python NER.py
 ```
-Make sure `NER_onnx.py` is present in the project directory.
+Make sure `NER.onnx` is present in the project directory.

 ### 5. Run Command Line Interface
 To use the command-line interface for NER, run: